amran92/full-stack-api/README.md

 If you're in a hurry, you can either scroll down to see the screenshots and glance through this README file, or head over to this link (https://full-stack-writepost.netlify.app/login) and check it out.

 ### [2] Introduction
 A full-stack web application built using React.js, Node.js, MySQL, Sequelize, and other cool technologies.
 It is a simple app similar to a social media app.
-It has all the typical features you'd see in social media such as resetting passwords, making a post, commenting, liking, and so on.
+It has all the typical features you'd see in social media such as changing passwords, making a post, commenting, liking, and so on.

 ### [3] Demo Credentials
 You can register by random username and password.